evennia/evennia/docs/latest/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Searching-Things.md.txt

     > py evennia.search_account("YourName")[0]
     <Player: YourName>

-In the example above we used `[0]` to only get the first match of the queryset, which in this case gives us the rose and your Account respectively.
+The `search_object/account` returns all matches.
+We use `[0]` to only get the first match of the queryset, which in this case gives us the rose and your Account respectively.
 Note that if you don't find any matches, using `[0]` like this leads to an error, so it's mostly useful for debugging.

-If you you really want all matches to the search parameters you specify.
 In other situations, having zero or more than one match is a sign of a problem and you need to handle this case yourself.
 This is too detailed for testing out just with `py`, but good to know if you want to make your own search methods:

 ```python
     the_one_ring = evennia.search_object("The one Ring")